 Correlation figures closer to 1 show a stronger relationship between the two variables, while figures closer to -1 show a stronger negative relationship.
 The closer they are to 0, the weaker the relationship becomes.

-Middle East and OPEC driving production and shipping demand
+The Middle East and OPEC are driving production and shipping demand

 Throughout much of the 21st century so far, the Middle East (or OPEC—Organization of the Petroleum Exporting Countries) has been the key driver for incremental oil production.
 As oil prices rise because of demand, OPEC will increase production, since one of its objectives is to ensure efficient, economic, and regular supply of petroleum to customers.
 That meant increased demand for crude tankers to carry unrefined (crude) oil from the Middle East and Africa to the rest of the world.